tsgates/arch-wiki-markdown/wiki/GRUB_Legacy.md

 > LILO and GRUB interaction

-If the LILO package is installed on your system, remove it with
+If the LILO package is installed on your system, remove it with:

     # pacman -R lilo